Frequently Asked Questions

-Great Plains programs are about finding your way, using your deep soul as a guide.
 People who attend our programs are often facing a big decision, relationship or career change.
 Others feel stagnant in their jobs or unsatisfied in their relationships.
 Some are recovering from a loss, divorce, illness or past trauma.
-A few aren't sure what they are looking for, only sensing they are not living the life they are supposed to be living.
-Many young adults use our programs to get clear on their future, their vocation, or college plans.
+Some aren’t sure what they are looking for, only sensing they are not living the life they are supposed to be living.
+Many young adults have used our programs to get clear on their own heart, their future, their vocation or college plans.

 People who do not know their heart cannot know their purpose in life and will easily become overwhelmed by big decisions and big changes.
 This loss of vitality and direction is called soul loss.
-Soul loss is common and can result from many things, including past trauma the loss of our connection with nature.
+Soul loss is common and can result from many things, including past trauma and our societal loss of meaningful connections with nature.

-The traditional "treatment" for soul loss was not to stay busy, go to psychotherapy or take antidepressants.
+For our ancestors, the traditional “treatment” for soul loss was not to stay busy, go to psychotherapy or take antidepressants.
 It was to get your soul back.
 That means embarking on a spiritual journey to find the parts of your essence that are lost, bringing your heart fully online, and living the life you were born for.
-It means getting your unique gifts and power--your medicine--out into the world.
+It means getting your unique gifts and power–your medicine–out into the world.

 Some people know exactly what has been lost and the adventure begins there.
 Others have no idea what is missing so we begin with practices that teach people how to identify and listen to their deep core for the first time.
 Every person is different, every path is unique.

 "One of the changes I have experienced through Jeff is letting my heart lead in new directions.
 I have even been writing some poetry.
 I never imagined myself doing that a year ago!
 I can sense your prayers and feel your sincere compassion and direction.
 Thank you!" -Keith A., CPA